alan-turing-institute/hub23-deploy/README.md

 * `VAULT-NAME` is the Azure Key Vault where secrets are kept;
 * `REGISTRY-NAME` is the Azure Container Registry to connect to the BinderHub;
 * `IMAGE-PREFIX` is an identifier to prepend to Docker images;
-* `ORG-NAME` is a GitHub organisation for authentication;
 * `JUPYTERHUB-IP-ADDRESS` is the JupyterHub IP address, or A record;
 * `BINDER-IP` is the Binder page IP address, or A record; and
 * `--identity` is a flag to tell the script to login to Azure using a Managed System Identity.

-`generate-configs.py` will populate `secret-template.yaml` and `config-template.yaml` with the appropriate information and save the output as `.secret/secret.yaml` and `.secret/config.yaml`.
+`generate-configs.py` will populate `deploy/prod-template.yaml` with the appropriate information and save the output as `.secret/prod.yaml`.

 `.secret/` is a git-ignored folder so that the secrets contained in `.secret/prod.yaml` cannot be pushed to GitHub.

 ## Maintaining or Upgrading Hub23

-If changes are made to `.secret/secret.yaml` and/or `.secret/config.yaml` during development, make sure that:
+If changes are made to `.secret/prod.yaml` during development, make sure that:
-* the new format is reflected in `secret-template.yaml` and/or `config-template.yaml` and any new secrets/tokens/passwords are redacted;
+* the new format is reflected in `deploy/prod-template.yaml` and any new secrets/tokens/passwords are redacted;
 * new secrets/tokens/passwords are added to the Azure Key Vault (see `docs/azure-keyvault.md`); and
-* `generate-configs.py` is updated in order to populate the templates with the appropriate information.
+* `generate-configs.py` is updated in order to populate the template with the appropriate information.

 This will ensure that a future developer (someone else or future-you!) can recreate the configuration files for Hub23.